 Subanesthetic Isoflurane Reduces Zymosan-Induced Inflammation in Murine Kupffer Cells by Inhibiting ROS-Activated p38 MAPK/NF-κB Signaling

-0.7% ISO reduces ZY-induced COX2/PGE2 upregulation and cytokine and chemokine production in vitro.
-At 0.5 h after ZY or CM (Ctrl) treatment, the KCs (1 × 106 cells/well in six-well culture plates) were exposed to RA with or without 0.7% ISO for 0.5 h.
-The cells were continuously stimulated with ZY (0.5 mg/mL) or Ctrl for 6 or 24 h. (a) Western blot was performed to detect the expression of COX2. β-Actin was used as the internal control.
-The ratio form COX2 to β-actin is indicated above the bands. (b) RIA was performed to assess PGE2 production. ((c)–(i)) ELISA was used to determine the levels of TNF-α (c), IL-1β (d), IL-6 (e), HMGB-1 (f), MIP-1α (g), MIP-2 (h), and MCP-1 (i) in the culture supernatants.
+0.7% ISO reduces ZY-induced ROS generation; ROS is essential to ZY-induced activation of p38 MAPK and NF-κB, as well as PGE2 production. (a) At 0.5 h after KCs (1 × 106 cells/well in six-well culture plates) were treated with ZY or CM (Ctrl) for 0.5 h with or without MCI-186 (50 μM) pretreatment for 0.5 h, the cells were exposed to RA with or without 0.7% ISO for another 0.5 h.
+The KCs were continuously treated with ZY (0.5 mg/mL) or Ctrl for 24 h.
+RIA was performed to detect PGE2 production. (b) The KCs with or without MCI-186 (50 μM) pretreatment for 0.5 h were treated with ZY (0.5 mg/mL) or Ctrl for 1 h.
+Western blot was performed to determine the phosphorylation of p38 MAPK (Thr180/Tyr182) and NF-κB (Ser536). β-Actin and lamin B were used as the internal controls.
+The ratios from p-p38 MAPK to p38 MAPK and from pNF-κB to NF-κB are indicated above the bands. (c) The KCs (5 × 104 cells/well in 96-well culture plates) with or without MCI-186 (50 μM) pretreatment for 0.5 h were stimulated with ZY (0.5 mg/mL) for 1 h with or without 0.7% ISO posttreatment for 0.5 h.
+DCFH-DA was used to assess the production of intracellular ROS.
 Representative data are from three independent experiments and expressed as mean ± SD. versus Ctrl + RA or Ctrl + ISO; versus ZY + RA.
 “Time” in the figure represents the time periods of Ctrl or ZY treatment.
 ZY: zymosan; ISO: isoflurane; Ctrl: control; RA: room air.